Penn Foster High School

 • Demonstrate the ability to complete entry level lessons from Penn Foster career modules, academic level electives, or general level electives

-Introduction to Personality Types: Your Own Genius (.5 credit)
+Introduction to Personality Types: Your Own Genius (0.5 credit)

 In this course, you’ll explore the amazing potential of your personality.
 The course begins by defining personality and showing its effects on your life.
 You’ll learn some famous theories about personality and the possible ways that personality is formed.
 After taking a personality test, you’ll reflect on your results to understand more about yourself and your traits.
 Finally, you’ll decide how your personality can help you to build better relationships, excel as a leader, benefit your community, and succeed in your High School program and beyond.

-Digital Citizenship (.5 credit)
+Digital Literacy (1 credit)

 Civics (1 credit)

 Covers the rights, freedoms, and responsibilities of American citizens.
-Reviews the roots of American government and studies the modern U.S. government — its branches; the Constitution and Bill of Rights; the roles of federal, state, and local governments; political parties and elections.
+Reviews the roots of American government and studies the modern U.S. government—its branches; the Constitution and Bill of Rights; the roles of federal, state, and local governments; political parties and elections.

-General Math (1 credit)
+General Math I (1 credit)

 A study of the fundamental operations with whole numbers, fractions, and decimals, preceding the more advanced topics of weights, measures, ratios, proportions, and percents.